CSCfi/csc-user-guide/docs/support/tutorials/bio-rna-seq-tutorial-puhti.md

 so that each sample has one count column.
-To make this tutorial run smooth, we switch now to another data set with several samples -in real life, you would repeat the previous preprocessing and alignment steps for each sample, and then combine the samples into one count table.
+To make this tutorial run smooth, we switch now to another data set with several samples -in real life, you would repeat the previous preprocessing and alignment steps for each sample (in a batch job), and then combine the samples into one count table.
 You would run these steps in our supercomputers, and through a script -we will take a look into that a bit later, once we first have learned all the individual steps of the analysis.

 !note
-    In real life, you would use a script to process all the samples at once.
+    In real life, you would use a script to process all the samples at once (as a batch job).
 We will learn this a bit later.

 ## RNA-seq differential expression analysis using R